yassk29/LGMVIP/README.md

 # LGMVIP
+I got an Internship in LetsGrowMore.
 This repository contains my Internship Projects.
-I got an Internship in LetsGrowMore.
-In this Internship my domain is web development and i had given some tasks that i have to perform So, it will check how i'm capable in
+In this Internship, my domain is web development and I had given some tasks that I have to perform.
+So, it will check my capabilities in web development technology at different levels.